kiku9909/androi_program/README.md

-This Android progrmas which developed during my android lab setion's
+This is Android progrmas which developed during my android lab setion's